 Turner Leads Team in Scoring: Ryan Turner leads the team in scoring with five goals and four assists (14 points).
 In the last seven games, he has accounted for five goals and four assists.
 Turner missed the first two games of the season for disciplinary reasons.
 He has started all eight games he has played in this year.

+Irish Prove Tough on the Road: Notre Dame is unbeaten on the road as the Irish have posted a 2-0-2 record in four road outings.
+Coach Mike Berticelli's squad has recorded three shoutouts on the road -- Pittsburgh, Valparaiso and West Virginia.
+Prior to giving up its first goal of the season on the road at Northwestern, the Irish had not given up a goal in 213:57.
 Notre Dame was 7-6 in road contests (including one neutral game) in 1996 - a vast improvement for the Irish from the previous two campaigns.
 Heading into last season, Notre Dame was a combined 2-14-1 on the road during the '94 and '95 campaigns.
 Notre Dame won back-to-back road games against Western Michigan (3-2) and Syracuse (1-0) at the beginning of October last season which marked the first time since the 1993 campaign that Notre Dame had won consecutive road outings.
 The Irish victory at Providence on August 31, 1996 marked the first-ever BIG EAST road win.

 Home Sweet Home: Alumni Field has not been a friendly place for Irish opponents the past two-plus seasons.
 The Irish are 4-2 this season at home which includes four shutouts.
 Notre Dame had a 7-1-2 mark at home in '96 after posting an 8-3 record during the 1995 campaign.
 The Irish were 11-3-1 at Alumni Field in 1994.
 Berticelli's squad recorded eight shutouts in 1996, six of which were at home.
 Notre Dame's two 1-0 wins over Villanova and Rutgers over the weekend marked the 21st and 22nd shutouts for the Irish at Alumni Field in three-plus seasons.